victor-dp/robosat_geoc/README.md

 ### Requests for funding:

 - Increase (again) prediction accuracy :
-  - to extract linear features
   - on low resolution imagery
   - even with few labels
   - feature extraction when they are (really) close
   - with multibands and Data Fusion

 - Add support for :
+  - Linear features extraction
   - PointCloud data support
   - Time Series Imagery

 - Improve (again) performances